I’ve got great news!

 But even if you are an ecommerce store or an offline business you can do something similar.
 As long as your product isn’t a one off type product then you can measure how often people are returning to your service, or how they are using your service / product and come up with a number that you can try to increase.
 The more this number goes up the better your product is and the more likely they are you recommend it to others (and stick around and become a good long term customer).

-2. Customer feedback
+2. Customer Data

-Customer surveys are another way you can get useful customer data.
+Customer surveys are another way you can get useful customer feedback.
 Tools like Survey Monkey can be used to email customers or you can use website based tools like Qualaroo to survey users live while they are on your site.

 While not everything can be quantified, I like the idea of having one metric that you can keep an eye on for your product so you can track it over time and be able to see how changes in your offering impacts on this number.